 Historic buildings require professional conservation skills that can only be learned over time.
-Fergal’s background in conservation is outlined as follows:
+Fergal’s background and experience as a conservation architect is outlined as follows:

-1995-1996: Worked with conservation grade 1 practices Richard Hurley & Associates and Hamilton Young Architects on protected structures including St. Marys & St. Annes Cathedral, Cork.
+1995-1996: Worked with conservation practices Richard Hurley & Associates and Hamilton Young Architects on protected structures including St. Marys & St. Annes Cathedral, Cork.

 1996-2000: Worked with Arthur Gibney & Partners as project architect on projects including the St. Stephen’s Green Hotel which incorporated National Monuments 3 & 4 Harcourt Street.

 2003: RIAI Architect Accredited in Conservation Grade 3

 2009: TCD Postgraduate Diploma in Applied Building Conservation & Repair

 2011: Listed on the Irish Georgian Society traditional skills database

 2018: Appointment to RIAI Historic Buildings Committee

 Fergal currently acts as both a consultant conservation architect and as lead architect for a range of projects to historic and protected structures in Leinster with clients that include Waterways Ireland, Westmeath County Council, Savills Ireland, Drogheda Port Company, Smarmore Castle Rehabilitation Centre and The Cliff at Lyons Hotel, Celbridge.
 We have also provided consultancy services to leading architectural consultancies including DMOD, OMS, John Fleming Architects and Downey Planning.